The Indecisions of 1789: Strategic Ambiguity and the Imaginary Unitary Executive (Part I)

 Date Written: May 8, 2020

 1) The “decision” was actually strategic ambiguity that avoided any clear grant of power to the president and any constitutional interpretation, even though explanatory clauses were common in other acts by the first Congress.
 James Madison and the “presidentialist” bloc switched from an explicit grant of power to an ambiguous contingency clause because they lacked the votes in House and faced resistance in the Senate.
-Two key supporters said that the change was to “reconcile” and “obtain the acquiescence” of the Senate.
-House opponents called this move a retreat and questioned its integrity.
-The debates and votes suggest that only one third of the House supported Madison’s theory, but a majority likely voted for the final bill because the clause was sufficiently unclear, and it was more important to move forward on an urgent legislative agenda.
+The debates and votes suggest that only one third of the House supported Madison’s theory.

-5) A tale of two Roberts: two scandalous finance ministers as context for independent checks on executive power.
+2) A tale of two Roberts: two scandalous finance ministers, one English, one American during the Revolution, as context for independent checks on executive power.

-For the powers cited by unitary theorists (the constitutional basis for presidential removal power, offices held “during pleasure”), the first Congress was, in fact, indecisive.
+A majority of the first Congress opposed the powers cited by unitary theorists (the constitutional basis for presidential removal power, offices held “during pleasure”).
 On whether the president had exclusive removal power, the first Congress decisively answered no. In Seila Law v.
-CFPB, Chief Justice Roberts misunderstood and misused the decisions in the first Congress.
+CFPB, Chief Justice Roberts misunderstood and misused the decisions in the first Congress, and should correct these errors in Collins v.
+Mnuchin in 2021.

 Keywords: Administrative Law, Constitutional Law, Legal History, Unitary Executive, Founding Era, Removal Power